 An estimated 1 billion people suffer from respiratory ailments.
 Other than ingested medication, the treatments for these also include using inhalers and nebulizers.
 If such a person has a sudden coughing fit or an asthma attack, they may use an inhaler or a nebulizer to alleviate their condition.

-A great and affordable option is ProNebu’s portable nebulizer.
-It uses VMT and can run independently on batteries or power via a USB cord.
+A great and affordable option is ProNebu portable nebulizer.
+It uses vibrating mesh technology and can run independently on batteries or power via a USB cord.

 The item itself is quite sleek and fits in the hand well, the power button is placed in an intuitive spot and doesn’t require too much strength to press.
 The medicine chamber at the top of the nebulizer holds 8ml of liquid medication, and it operates at less than 25db.

-Along with the nebulizer you receive a manual, one adult mask, one child mask, a mask adapter, a mouth piece and a USB cable.
+Along with the nebulizer you receive a manual, one adult mask, one child mask, a mask adapter, a mouthpiece, and a USB cable.
 Moreover, Pronebu offers free and fast worldwide shipping on all orders.

 - Small size makes for perfect travel companion.